ApocalypsjeNL/OpenAudio-PlotSquared-Addon/README.md

 This is an addon that let's OpenAudioMC supports PlotSquared <br />
 __Spigot page:__ [link](https://www.spigotmc.org/resources/openaudiomc-addon-plotsquared.45383/)

+# Note, this plugin is for OpenAudioMc 3.6

 # Download

 OpenAudioMC and PlotSquared needs to be installed on your server.
 You can download them here: <br />